mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 another package because in that case function names must be prefixed with the package name whereas method names do not.

-Just like with functions, methods whose name starts lowercase can only be called by code in package where the method is defined.
+Just like with functions, methods whose name starts with a lowercase letter can only be called by code in package where the method is defined.
-To make them available in other packages, their names must start uppercase.
+To make them available in other packages, their names must start with an uppercase letter.

 The syntax for defining a method is
 `func (receiver-info) name(parameter-list) (return-types) { body }`.